blog

 Using ClusterControl for PITR in PostgreSQL

-As mentioned earlier of the prerequisites to leverage the PITR, you must have to enable WAL archiving.
-This can be achieve by clicking the gear icon as shown below:
+As mentioned earlier of the prerequisites to leverage the PITR, you must have to enable WAL archiving for pg_basebackup, before you take the first full backup.
+This can be achieved by going to Backups -> “…” -> Configure WAL, as shown below:

 Then restore it on the same host as the source of the backup as taken,